felipenv/text-similarity-app/README.md

 On app startup, it will check if word2vec is available, if not it will download it from google drive.

-to avoid the download time, you can mount a file `GoogleNews-vectors-negative300. bin` to path `/home/app/model`
+to avoid the download time, you can mount a file `GoogleNews-vectors-negative300.bin` to path `/home/app/model`

 ## Check on browser
 `localhost:8895/docs`